 Joyce J. Ritter

 Joyce’s primary material is fabric – any and all kinds of fabric.
-All artistic techniques and media are fair game for her and they all are applied to fabric: painting, discharging, dying, beading, hand stitching, paper transfer, gel medium, and modeling paste, for example.
+All artistic techniques and media are fair game, and they all are applied to fabric: painting, discharging, dying, beading, hand stitching, paper transfer, gel medium, and modeling paste, for example.
 The only thing she will not use in the creation of her art is a computer.
 Joyce’s pieces are truly the work of her hands.

 Joyce’s quilt “BaltiMORE Jobs, Justice, HOPE” hangs in the Mayor’s Lobby in Baltimore City Hall.
 In addition, some of Joyce’s work will be included in a book by one of her favorite teachers, Jane Dunnewold.
 But the accomplishment that makes Joyce the happiest is the number of people who are quilters today because of her influence, either as a teacher or “encourager-in-chief”.